Consistent Translations Glossary across R

 • Bioconductor - uses Crowdin and is most likely not using any glossaries.

-One-off projects, such as translating an R book, could use one of the above or yet another workflow, as the translators prefer.
+One-off projects, such as translating an R book or translating messages in individual package, could use one of the above or yet another workflow, as the translators prefer.

 Hence, we want to store the glossary and translations in an R package, provide a process for proposing changes outside of Weblate, and provide tools for syncing with Weblate (possibly also Crowdin), potentially benefiting base R and recommended packages, rOpenSci, Bioconductor, and others working on internationalization within the R community.